ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 it is possible this function could be telegraphic?, divergent and converges at the same time?

 could that be because i could possibly only ever have a field of integers if we can modify d/ix ?

+a complex function would be interesting if its imaginary field were restricted to integers because this alone could be outpaced by the monotic function at every step k for some k->inf somewhere?

+imagine saying a function is always getting negated so it is now it's negative counterpart. could a function then say it could always be positive after being negated in a sequence?